cplmakerlab/cplmakerlab.github.io/_guides/tinkercad-quickstart-guide.md

 To zoom in, click the + button, and to zoom out, click the – button.
 To zoom in on a shape, click on the shape in the workplane and then press the \[ &nbsp; \] button to zoom fit.

 The bottom button in the left vertical toolbar allows you to switch between Perspective view (default) or Flat View (orthographic).
 This is similar to changing the lens in a camera.
 When the camera is looking straight down from one side (i.e. top view) in Perspective view some of the shapes may look distorted.
 Switching to Flat View will flatten the shapes so they look less distorted.

+Step 5: Move, resize, and rotate shapes

+To move a shape that you have added, hold down the left mouse button to drag it to a different area of the workplane.

+To resize a shape, click on it and

+&nbsp;

+&nbsp;

 &nbsp;